 Put a name to your emotion.
 All intense emotions are not anger.
 Those who come from families that exhibit anger as a coping mechanism, may not have the ability to readily identify specific emotions as they arise.

-Mr. Muscle would also like to share, that he has been able to be overcome Angry Outbursts because he was determined to break the cycle for our sons.
+Dave, my husband, would also like to share, that he has been able to be overcome Angry Outbursts because he was determined to break the cycle for our sons.
 He learned to harpoon the explosions before they were fully ignited.
-Snagging the shark with the grappling hook before fully formed also takes practice.
+Snagging the shark of an outburst with the grappling hook before fully formed also takes practice.
 Mr. Muscle encourages you, beautiful readers, that you CAN do this.
 But, it will take time and diligence.

 “We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought and make it obedient to Christ,” 2 Corinthians 10:5.